luminus-framework/luminus/resources/md/html_templating.md

 ### Tags

 Selmer provides two types of tags.
-The frist kind are inline tags such as the `extends` and `include` tags.
+The first kind are inline tags such as the `extends` and `include` tags.
 These tags are self contained statements and do not require an end tag.
 The other type is the block tags.
 These tags have a start and an end tag, and operate on a block of text.
 An example of this would be the `if` ... `endif` block.